ethereum/ethereum-org-website/src/content/history/index.md

 ## 2023 {#2023}

-### Shanghai (_planned_) {#shanghai}
+### Shanghai {#shanghai}

 <NetworkUpgradeSummary name="shanghai" />

 #### Summary {#shanghai-summary}

-The Shanghai upgrade brings staking withdrawals to the execution layer.
-In tandem with the Capella upgrade, this enables blocks to accept withdrawal operations, which allow stakers to withdraw their ETH from the Beacon Chain to the execution layer.
+The Shanghai upgrade brought staking withdrawals to the execution layer.
+In tandem with the Capella upgrade, this enabled blocks to accept withdrawal operations, which allows stakers to withdraw their ETH from the Beacon Chain to the execution layer.

 <ExpandableCard title="Shanghai EIPs" contentPreview="Official improvements included in this upgrade.">